Cystitis: Understanding Bladder Inflammation

 - Avoiding sexual intercourse

 While cystitis is fairly common, it can be embarrassing and painful for you as the patient.
 We at Western Michigan Urological Associates can help alleviate immediate pain and help you develop a plan to improve your quality of life and alleviate symptoms of pelvic floor dysfunction.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.